Thomas Oden Lambdin: Career

 After earning his doctorate, Lambdin remained at Johns Hopkins University for eight years.
 In 1960, he joined Harvard University, and was appointed as an associate professor of Semitic Languages at Harvard in 1964.
 He retired from Harvard in 1983 and served as Professor Emeritus until his death.

 He was admired not only for his research and his "tireless teaching", but for the quality of his introductory textbooks on Biblical Hebrew, Coptic, Ge'ez and Gothic language.
-His Festschrift, Working with No Data: Semitic and Egyptian Studies Presented to Thomas O. Lambdin (ed.
-David M. Golomb and Susan T. Hollis; Winona Lake: Eisenbrauns, 1987) includes a full bibliography of his publications, as well as chapters by John Huehnergard and Richard J. Clifford about their experiences as his students.
+The Festschrift published in his honor, Working with No Data: Semitic and Egyptian Studies Presented to Thomas O. Lambdin includes a full bibliography of his publications, as well as chapters by John Huehnergard and Richard J. Clifford about their experiences as his students.

-Lambdin’s teaching was legendary for its scope and intensity -- at one point he taught year-long courses in five ancient languages simultaneously -- yet his textbooks are praised for their clarity and pedagogical value.
+Lambdin’s teaching was noted for its scope and intensity; at one point he taught year-long courses in five ancient languages simultaneously.
+At the same time, his textbooks have been praised for their clarity and pedagogical value.
 His scholarship also extended to translation work, notably the Coptic Gospel of Thomas in The Nag Hammadi library.